Happy New Year!

 OK… If you woke up and looked in the mirror this morning to see a painful reminder of all your holiday season overindulgences firmly attached to your waistline, the last thing you might be feeling right now is “happy.”

 But what if I told you that in 12 weeks you could not only get back to fighting form—ripped even, beyond where you’ve ever taken your body before—and you wouldn’t have to count a single calorie or give up your favorite foods to get there?

 No, I’m not promising a quick, easy fix.
-I’m not telling you that you can keep eating and drinking the way you did over the holidays and expect a different result.
+I’m not telling you that you can keep eating and drinking the way you did over the holidays (or the past few years) and expect a different result.
 But I do have a foolproof plan to knock the weight you’ve added to your belly/ass/thighs off of you and get you a beach-ready body by the start of spring.
 And it doesn’t require you locking yourself in at night and subsisting on lettuce and protein powder.
 In fact, you’ll be amazed at how taking the most basic of steps will yield significant results in just the first four weeks alone.

 Ready?
 Then without further ado, Onnit and I proudly present the 12-Week Fat Loss Nutrition Plan.

-Losing weight is all about controlling calories.
+Losing weight is primarily about controlling calories.
 The easiest way to start doing that—without having to count your calories or weigh your food—is to simply stick to planned, structured meals.
 I.e., breakfast, lunch, and dinner.

 “But wait, I thought small, frequent meals were best for getting ripped.
 That’s what all the bodybuilding magazines say.”